AntiPwr/AntiPwr.github.io/root/wiki/Purpose Taxonomy.md

 ### Exception-Branching

 When a creature does not neatly fit a taxon category, its classification is marked as "EB" (Exception-Branching).
-For example, a human fighter following a unique religious philosophy might be designated "EB" until further evidence supports a more standard categorization.
+For example, a human fighter following a unique religious philosophy might be designated "EB" until further evidence supports a more standard categorization, or it branches into its own categorization.
+This could also be understood with the idea of a forming government, which may or may not develop into a state of uniqueness.